Morse Code Translator In Python

 The algorithm is very simple.
 Every character in the English language is substituted by a series of ‘dots’ and ‘dashes’ or sometimes just singular ‘dot’ or ‘dash’ and vice versa.

-- In case of encryption we extract each character (if not a space) from a word one at a time and match it with its corresponding morse code stored in whichever data structure we have chosen(if you are coding in python, dictionaries can turn out to be very useful in this case)
+- In the case of encryption, we extract each character (if not space) from a word one at a time and match it with its corresponding morse code stored in whichever data structure we have chosen(if you are coding in python, dictionaries can turn out to be very useful in this case)

-- Store the morse code in a variable which will contain our encoded string and then we add a space to our string which will contain the result.
+- Store the morse code in a variable that will contain our encoded string and then we add a space to our string that will contain the result.

 - While encoding in morse code we need to add 1 space between every character and 2 consecutive spaces between every word.